fgeorgatos/HPCBIOS/HPC_Baseline_Configuration.rst

 .. note::
   Non-Compliance Disclaimer

-  Site compliance assures that the minimum guidelines of the policy have been met by the Site.
+  Site compliance assures that the minimum guidelines of the policy have been met by a site.
   Sites may, at their discretion, exceed the minimum guidelines and still remain in compliance.
-  Periodic checks may need be performed to ensure compliance is maintained.
+  Periodic checks may need to be performed to ensure compliance is maintained.

-  Note, there can be valid reasons for not being compliant with a policy.
+  Note that, there can be valid reasons for not being compliant with a policy.
-  For example, non-compliance may be acceptable especially if it implies removal of an existing capability or function from a given system; also, for generic operational reasons or, if the HPC system affected is scheduled for decommissioning in the near future.
+  For example, non-compliance may be acceptable especially if it implies removal of an existing capability or function, from a given system; also, for generic operational reasons or, if the HPC system affected is scheduled for decommissioning in the near future.

-  **Non-compliance is not an issue, as long as the documentation above is consistent and the users are informed about status, promptly.**
+  **Non-compliance is not an issue, as long as the documentation above is consistent and the users are informed about status, in a prompt way.**

 This document was last rebuilt on: |today|.